What is Yakimochi?

 How to Make Yakimochi

 First you have to source your mochi.
 You can use fresh or frozen mochi, though if you’re buying fresh mochi, it’s advisable to eat them the same day - otherwise they dry out pretty fast.

 Instead, you can opt for the shelf stable mochi known as kirimochi.
-These individually wrapped mochi are a super useful version to keep in the pantry, and can be picked up in the rice aisle of Japanese grocery stores (or at the Bokksu Boutique!)
+These individually wrapped mochi are a super useful version to keep in the pantry, and can be picked up in the rice aisle of Japanese grocery stores (or at the our Bokksu Japanese snack boutique!)